-I spent weeks reading all the picture books I could find about children and their grandparents.
+I scoured the shelves of the New York Public Library for all the picture books I could find about children and their grandparents.

 The Hello, Goodbye Window